MSVelan/enginimate/README.md

 ## Overview

-This project aims to solve the problem of generating accurate animated videos from just the prompt (uses manim-ce under then hood with agentic pipeline using langgraph).
+This project aims to solve the problem of generating accurate animated videos from just the prompt (uses manim-ce under the hood with agentic pipeline using langgraph).

 ## Highlights